 First, let’s take a look at how laxatives work within the body.
 When you take a laxative pill or tea, the ingredients contained within it irritate the cells of the large intestine.
 This forces the large intestine to expel waste before it is ready to do so.

-In the large intestine, your body is busy absorbing water from waste products, therefore if you force your intestines to empty before this process occurs you risk serious dehydration.
+In the large intestine, your body is busy absorbing water from waste products; therefore if you force your intestines to empty before this process occurs you risk serious dehydration.

 Do Laxatives Actually Work?

-The short answer is no. This is because food absorption happens in the small intestine, not the large intestine where laxatives take effect.
-This means that if you are taking laxatives for weight loss it simply isn’t going to happen because, by the time food reaches the large intestine, most of the calories it contains have been absorbed.
+The short answer is no. This is because food absorption happens in the small intestine, not the large intestine, where laxatives take effect.
+This means that if you are taking laxatives for weight loss, it simply isn’t going to happen because, by the time food reaches the large intestine, most of the calories it contains have been absorbed.

 After fluid loss occurs due to forcing the large intestine to evacuate before it has absorbed water, the body responds by retaining the water stores it has.
 So at first, you get a feeling of being thin because you are dehydrated, but then you feel bloated because your body starts to retain water.

-Your body needs water to carry out waste removal processes, so when you are retaining fluid your body won’t get rid of waste efficiently, meaning it’s tempting to take more laxatives.
+Your body needs water to carry out waste removal processes, so when you are retaining fluid, your body won’t get rid of waste efficiently, meaning it’s tempting to take more laxatives.

-Dangers of Laxatives
+Top Dangers of Laxatives

-The use of laxatives is a vicious cycle that in the long-term can lead to IBS and cancer of the colon.
+The use of laxatives is a vicious cycle that, in the long term, can lead to IBS and cancer of the colon.
 Other common side effects include stomach cramps, bloating, water retention, and even withdrawal symptoms.

 In short, laxatives should not be used for weight loss.
 Not only do they not work, but you are also putting your health at risk every time you take a laxative.